syncfusion-content/blazor-docs/blazor/heatmap-chart/events.md

 documentation: ug
 ---

-# Events in Blazor HeatMap chart Component
+# Events in Blazor HeatMap Chart Component

-This section explains the list of events that will be triggered for appropriate actions in HeatMap.
+This section describes the events that will be triggered for appropriate actions in HeatMap.
 The events should be declared in the HeatMap component using the [HeatMapEvents](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapEvents.html).

 ## CellRendering

 The [CellRendering](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapEvents.html#Syncfusion_Blazor_HeatMap_HeatMapEvents_CellRendering) event will be triggered before each HeatMap cell is rendered.
-To know more about arguments of this event, refer [here](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellRenderEventArgs.html).
+More information about this event's arguments can be found [here](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellRenderEventArgs.html).

-The following example demonstrates how to customize the data label, color and border color of the cells using the `CellRendering` event.
+The following example shows how to use the `CellRendering` event to customize the data label, color, and border color of cells.

 ```cshtml
 @using Syncfusion.Blazor.HeatMap